oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/azure-kubernetes-service/troubleshooting.md

 #### WebLogic Kubernetes Operator installation failure

 Currently, we meet two cases that block the operator installation:

 * The system pods in the AKS cluster are pending.
 * The operator image is unavailable.

-Follow the steps and dig into the error.
+Follow these steps to dig into the error.

 ##### The AKS cluster system pods are pending